Necroscope, Wamphyri & eBranch Rules

 - Spells: As host + other psychic powers

 - Sanity Loss: 0/1D3 to see a vampire feeding.
-1D4/1d10 to be attacked or face an enraged Lieutenant or Wamphyri.
+1D4/1d10 to witness an attack, or face an enraged Lieutenant or Wamphyri.

 Necroscope ® is a registered trademark of Brian Lumley.